nancylu94/CPSC-1710-Final-Project/README.md

 This will open a web interface in your browser where you can:
 - Upload financial and/or sustainability reports via drag-and-drop
-- View interactive scores and breakdowns
+- View interactive scores and breakdowns (Financial: 0-16 points, Sustainability: 0-15 points)
+- See a visual disclosure quality matrix showing greenwashing risk
 - Download the investor summary as a text file
 - See detailed raw indicators for debugging